 Quell is a wearable device for relief of chronic intractable pain, such as nerve pain due to diabetes and lower back problems.
 It incorporates our OptiTherapyTM technology, a collection of proprietary approaches designed to optimize the clinical efficacy of nerve stimulation.
 These include high power electrical stimulation hardware with precise control, algorithms that automatically determine a therapeutic stimulation intensity and compensate for nerve desensitization, and automated detection of user sleep and appropriate adjustment of stimulation level.
 Quell is comprised of (1) an electronic device carried in a neoprene band that is worn on the upper calf and (2) an electrode that attaches to the device and is the interface between the device and the skin.
 The device is lightweight and can be worn during the day while active, and at night while sleeping.
 It has been cleared by the FDA for treatment of chronic intractable pain and will be available OTC.
 Users of the device will have the option of using their smartphones to automatically track and personalize their pain therapy.
-The device was unveiled at the Consumer Electronics Show in January 2015 and we hope to make it commercially available in the United States during the second quarter of 2015.
+The device was unveiled at the Consumer Electronics Show in January 2015.
+We began making shipments to physicians and thought leaders in chronic pain in May 2015 and anticipate making Quell commercially available in the United States in June 2015.
 Our commercial launch plan involves two distribution channels: a professional channel using a direct sales force to target podiatrists, pain physicians, primary care physicians, and chiropractors who would resell the product, and a direct-to-consumer channel using online marketing and lead generation.